sgaray2/TheInternet-AutomationProject/README.md

 knowledge.
 Some of the features are login, dropdowns, file upload, javaScript alerts, etc.

 The test case automated are the following:
-So far I have my automated test cases for the login form feature.
+I have my automated test cases for the login form feature.
 3 test cases were added:
 1) successAuthentication: verifies a succesful login for a given username and password.
 2) FailedAuthentication: verifies the error message for an incorrect username and password.
 3) IncorrectPassword: verifies the error message for a correct username but incorrect password.

+In addition to this, I added 2 test cases for the nested frames feature.
+1) verifyLeftFrame: verifies the message located inside the left frame.
+2) verifyRightFrame: verifies the message located inside the right frame.

 #### *IDE:
 Eclipse.